Hollywood Post Office

 Hollywood Post Office, also known as Old Post Office, was a historic building located at 1717 N. Vine Street in Hollywood, California.

 History

 Hollywood Post Office was built in 1925 by Morgan, Walls & Clements, the architectural firm responsible for many Los Angeles landmarks, including the Dominguez–Wilshire Building, Adamson House, Chapman Plaza, and the El Capitan, Music Box, Wiltern, Mayan, and Belasco theaters.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Old Post Office listed in the district.
-The listing notes that the building was "a prime candidate for restoration," but it was not listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Old Post Office listed in the district.
+The listing notes that the building was "a prime candidate for restoration," but it was not listed as a contributing property.

-In 1988, the building was vacated due to seismic concerns, and it was torn down soon after.
+In 1988, the building was vacated due to seismic concerns.
+It was torn down soon after.

 Architecture and design

 Hollywood Post Office was built of brick and concrete and clad in metal sheathing.
 The building featured an elaborate Churrigueresque facade.